United Tames the Static Beast

 Download these Grounding Instructions as a pdf file

 All ESD flooring material must be grounded to allow the electrostatic charges to flow to ground.
 The following methods provide easy, secure connections for attaching an ESD flooring to electrical ground.
 Note: Our ESD flooring requires 2 ground connections for small floors (under 3,000 sf) and one additional ground for every 3,000 sf thereafter.
-Note: More grounding attachments will not raise the conductivity of your flooring system or provide increased static control properties.
-Note: Why aluminum instead of copper.
-Aluminum has about the same conductivity.
-It's more cost effective, bonds well to walls and concrete and doesn't tarnish overtime.
-We provide FREE aluminum foil ground tape with each order of flooring.
-Should you wish to use our copper foil option please place your order for it on our shopping cart.

-MOST COMMON METHOD (note this is the safest but it requires replacing the plastic faceplate cover with one made of metal):
+A) MOST COMMON METHOD (note this is the safest but it requires replacing the plastic faceplate cover with one made of metal):

 Note: for a great looking attachment cut any wall base, peel back base and run strip behind the re-glued wall-base.

-OPTION METHOD USING OUTLET (does NOT require replacing the plastic faceplate cover with one made of metal):
+B) OPTIONAL METHOD USING OUTLET (does NOT require replacing the plastic faceplate cover with one made of metal):

 1) Turn off power to outlet!
 Remove face plate cover and bottom screw holding outlet in place.
 Wrap aluminum foil over and around the bottom "ear" as shown being sure to not leave loosed ends or foil inside outlet.
 Replace screw running bolt through the foil and into the bolt hole.